 The advent of polyurethane roughly 50 years ago revolutionized many industries and products, including heavy-duty industrial casters and wheels.
 Today, roughly 80 percent of all heavy-duty caster and wheel applications require polyurethane tires attached to the wheel core.

-There are several formulations of polyurethane tread material available, each designed to achieve various benefits, for varying applications and environments.
-Formulations are created to achieve tear resistance, reduced exertion, not damage or mark up floors, dissipate heat in powered applications and many other such benefits.
+There are several formulations of polyurethane tread material available.
+And each is designed to achieve various benefits, for varying applications and environments.
+For example, formulations are created to achieve tear resistance, reduce exertion, prevent damage to floors and dissipate heat in powered applications.
 Therefore, choosing the right formula for your needs is very important.

-1. Heat exposure – While polyurethane is extremely tough when used properly, excessive heat will melt the majority of polyurethane tires.
+Heat exposure – While polyurethane is extremely tough when used properly, excessive heat will melt most polyurethane tires.
 Most common urethanes can’t withstand ambient heat above 230 degrees for more than 60-90 minutes without damage.
-Internally generated heat (by cyclic deflection of the urethane), in the 250° F range will liquefy the material within 15 minutes.
+Internally generated heat (by cyclic deflection of the urethane), in the 250°F range will liquefy the material within 15 minutes.

-5. Proper mix ratio – Modern meter mix machinery assures the proper ratio of isocyanates to the curing agent, which is critical to achieving peak performance.
+Proper mix ratio – Modern meter mix machinery assures the proper ratio of isocyanates to the curing agent, which is critical to achieving peak performance in the formulation of polyurethane.
 Stoichiometry is the measurement of the ratio of isocyanates to the curing agent.
 There are many modern machines equipped with advanced metering systems and mixers that ensure a consistent, standard stoichiometry mixture.
 Improper mixing creates material that might appear correct but won’t perform as designed.

 At Caster Concepts Inc., our engineers bring years of expertise to helping you determine the proper material for your polyurethane tread, our sister company, Reaction Industries LLC., produces the highest quality urethane with the most advanced equipment available.
 Our mechanical and polymer engineers have many years of experience and knowledge, ensuring that you will obtain the right formulation to meet the most demanding needs.